timbrownls20/goodreads-explorer/DASHBOARD.md

 After reading more books:

 1. Run scraper again to export updated library
-2. In dashboard, click "Upload Library"
+2. In dashboard, click "Select Library Folder"
-3. Select updated export folder
+3. Choose the updated export folder
 4. Dashboard replaces old data with new data

 ## Troubleshooting